nmwsharp/polyscope-docs/source/structures/curve_network/basics.md

     Note: the inner vector type of the `points` input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
 If you want to register a 2D curve network, `registerCurveNetworkLoop2D` exists with the same signature.
 See [2D data](/features/2D_data).

+### Updating a curve network

+The locations of the nodes in a curve network can be updated with the member function `updateNodePositions(newPositions)`.
+All quantities will be preserved.
+Changing the connectivity or number of nodes/edges is not supported, you will need to register a new curve network (perhaps with the same name to overwrite).

+??? func "`#!cpp void CurveNetwork::updateNodePositions(const std::vector<glm::vec3>& newPositions)`"

+    Update the node positions in a curve network structure.

+    - `pointPositions` is the new 3D node locations.
+The length must be equal to the current number of nodes.

+    **TODO:** Make this use the adaptors and create a 2D variant so it can accept all the types the initial constructor can.